 The Lassar device is being used on the cheeks, where surface veins can also appear, rather than on the nose as would be the case with rhinophyma.
-As well as providing the Lassar treatment she also sold an ointment and powder for individuals with milder conditions.
+As well as providing the Lassar treatment Rubinstein also sold an ointment and powder for individuals with milder conditions.

 Novena Red Nose Ointment

 [F]or use at night, and accompanying Powder for day use, will be found very successful in reducing redness in the early stages of the trouble.

 Rubinstein was not the first beauty culturist to take a medical treatment and use it in a beauty regime.
-Electrolysis, for example – which began as a medical treatment for aberrant eyelashes in the 1870s – was in use by many beauty salons by the 1890s to treat superfluous facial hair.
+Electrolysis, for example – which began as a medical treatment for aberrant eyelashes in the 1870s – was in use in many beauty salons by the 1890s to treat superfluous facial hair.

 See also: Electrolysis

 See also: Face Skinning

 Today, laser treatments aim for the same results as Lassar’s red nose device.
 However, puncturing the skin with small needles is again being practiced, although for a different reason to those already outlined.

 Also known as Skin Needling or Dermal Mesotherapy, Collagen Induction Therapy (CIT) has been used in treatments to improve skin texture, smooth wrinkles, reduce the visible signs of scars and stretch marks, and reduce the appearance of hyper-pigmentation, sun spots and enlarged pores.

 In CIT, the skin is punctured with tiny needles using a hand-held needle roller or a similar electrical device.
 The principle behind the procedure is that the needles cause micro-trauma to the dermal layer of the skin, which then initiates the body’s wound healing processes.
 Like Lassar’s red nose treatment, clients are treated with a topical anaesthetic before the procedure and there would be visible signs of trauma afterwards, namely blood and swelling, that would require care but quickly fade.